vdclab/gene_presence_abscence/Readme.md

 <a id="only-plot-table-options"></a>
 ##### Only plot table options

-- PAtab_table: Path of the table you want to use to transform it into the plot figure.
+- *PAtab_table*: Path of the table you want to use to transform it into the plot figure.
 The table has to be a tabulated text file of a table that has the seeds in columns, the genomes in lines.

 [▲ Back to table of content ▲](#table-of-content)